Code-Institute-Submissions/the-monkees-major-project-01/README.md

  ## UX

- My method for the UX Design was to use the software Sketch (https://www.sketchapp.com/) to help me plan better.
+ My method for the UX Design was to use the software Sketch (https://www.sketchapp.com/) to help me plan and design better.

 -----
 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features
-Feature 1 - allows users X to achieve Y, by having them fill out Z

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+1 - Landing Page - I used the concept of having a full-width image of the band with a button to enter the website stating "Come Backstage!" to add a more user-friendly experience.

 ### Features Left to Implement
 Another feature idea